VCauthon/Summary-Docker/src/docs/6-swarm.md

                                           172.17.0.1
 ```

-Lastly, you can check that if multipass have correctly created the VM connecting to it and checking if it has docker installed.
+Lastly, you can check that if multipass has correctly created the VM connecting to it and checking if it has Docker installed.

 This can be done with the following commands:
 ```bash